Jumitti/r.sine-easter_eggs/README.md

 ### ```drinking```

 It's a comic strip on a white background.
-The white background and the way the GIF is generated is quite atypical.
+The white background and the way the GIF is generated are quite atypical.

 ### ```heaven```